juliensagot/ModularTableViewController/README.md

 }
 ```

-With that simple extension, we're now able to dequeue a cell by providing a type and not a string identifier, as a bonus, the function returns a cell with a correct type,
+With that simple extension, we're now able to dequeue a cell by providing a type and not a string identifier, as a bonus, the function returns a cell with the correct type,
 no more casting 🤟.

 ## SectionController Example